alkhimey/nihamkin.com/content/4-strange-blogofile-error.markdown

 Tags: Blogofile, Emacs
 date: 2012/10/13 15:00:00
 title: Strange Blogofile IO Error
-draft: false
+url: 2012/10/13/strange-blogofile-io-error/
-url:
+save_as: 2012/10/13/strange-blogofile-io-error/index.html
-save_as:
+summary: Sometimes when building a blogofile site I encounter "No such file or directory" IO error.
+In this article I will explain the cause of the error as well as how to prevent it.

-Sometimes when building a blogofile site I encounter the following IO error (excuse me for the text spill):
+Sometimes when building a blogofile site I encounter the following IO error:

     :::python
     Traceback (most recent call last):